The Circle (American TV series) season 5: Players

 For the first time in the history of the show, the casting process only included those who consider themselves not in a relationship or those who want to portray themselves as not in a relationship.
 The first twelve contestants were announced on December 9, 2022.
 Among the cast is Brett Robinson, a contestant from Big Brother 20, the first deaf contestant Raven Sutton and her interpreter Paris McTizic and the first returning player, with season one runner-up Shubham Goel.

-Marvin Achi was announced as a contestant prematurely after being removed from the cast of Big Brother 24, after failing to inform the producers of Big Brother that he had competed on The Circle.
+Marvin Achi was revealed as a contestant prematurely after being removed from the cast of Big Brother 24, after failing to inform the producers of Big Brother that he had competed on The Circle.
 He had also participated in America's Got Talent.

-Other appearances
+Future appearances

-Brett Robinson appeared in the 20th season of Big Brother.
+In 2023, Marvin Achi appeared in the first season of the joint Nigerian/South African edition of Big Brother, titled Big Brother Titans representing Nigeria.

-Marvin Achi appeared in the first season of the joint Nigerian/South African edition of Big Brother, titled Big Brother Titans representing Nigeria.
+In 2024, Xanthi Perdikomatis appeared on the second season of Perfect Match.